CulturesSupports/Culture.Support/Readme.md

 - taking over a repository is not the same as be the original code developer
 - operate a repository is not the same as be a company
 - operate a file change is not the same as be the original
+- a philosophy about how thing might be is not the same as operate as the legal original

 im here to code own pro daytime repository work
 -----------